-In addition to persisted savings from previous CDM initiatives, new CDM programs are rolled out, planned, and anticipated.
+In addition to persisted savings from previous DSM initiatives, new programs are rolled out, planned, and anticipated.
 The planned and forecasted savings are included to derive the net demand forecast.
 On September 30, 2020, the Minister of Energy, Northern Development and Mines directed the IESO to implement a 2021-2024 Conservation and Demand Management Framework, starting in January 2021.
 The framework is centrally delivered by the IESO under the Save on Energy brand and includes incentive programs targeted to those who need them most, including opportunities for commercial, industrial, institutional, on-reserve First Nations, and income-eligible electricity consumers.
-In September 2022, the Minister of Energy amended the Framework directive by increasing the budget for additional CDM programming.
+In October 2022, the Minister of Energy amended the Framework directive by increasing the budget for additional DSM programming.
 As a result, four new or enhanced programs were launched in 2023.
-The forecasted annual savings of the enhanced framework are 4 TWh in 2026 with a total budget close to \$1 billion.
-One of new programs, the Peak Perks program, is discussed separately in section 4.7 Residential Demand Response.
+Since then, further enhancements were made resulting in great success in programs like greenhouse LED lighting adoption and Peak Perks.
+In addition, some large industrial eDSM projects that were approved under precious frameworks completed in the past year.
+Altogether, electricity savings from eDSM initiatives managed by the IESO between 2021 and 2024 are estimated as 4.9 TWh in 2025.